2006 Georgia Bulldogs football team: Tennessee

-The pre-game line established for this game was Tennessee -2.5.

 Georgia took advantage of Special teams play to jump out to a 24–7 lead in the 2nd quarter.
 However, Tennessee stiffened its defense and scored on every possession but one in the second half to record a 51–33 victory over the ninth ranked Georgia Bulldogs.
 Georgia entered the game with the #1 ranked scoring defense in the nation, but the Vols dropped them to #17.
 Erik Ainge was 25-of-38 with 2 TD's and no interceptions.
 Georgia scored twice on Special Teams, with an 85-yard punt return by Mikey Henderson in the first half and a 99-yard, school record tying kickoff return by Thomas Brown in the second half.
 Tennessee DB Antonio Wardlow blocked and punt and recovered the ball in the endzone to post a TD for the Vols in the 2nd half.
 Robert Meachem had 7 receptions for 98 yards and moved into first place nationally for receiving yards per game.
 A photo of Wardlow's punt block and recovery made the cover of Sports Illustrated for October 16, 2006.

 Kregg Lumpkin led the Bulldogs with 88 yards on 13 carries.
 Joe Tereshinski was 12-of-20 for 164 yards and 1 touchdown, while throwing 2 interceptions and losing a fumble.
 Georgia was playing without starting kicker, Brandon Coutu, who injured his kicking on the Thursday before the game and was declared "out for the season."